deckhouse/virtualization/docs/ADMIN_GUIDE.md

    Once created, the resource will enter the `WaitForUserUpload` phase, which means it is ready for uploading the image.

-1. There are two options available for uploading — from a cluster node and from an arbitrary node outside the cluster:
+1. There are two options available for uploading: from a cluster node and from an arbitrary node outside the cluster:

    ```bash
    d8 k get cvi some-image -o jsonpath="{.status.imageUploadURLs}"  | jq